ResursBank/ResursBank.github.io/docs/testing/test-data---norway/testing-vipps.md

 In order to test Vipps payments, we need to use the test app "Vipps MT" on a phone.
-Follow these instructions to install it: [Vipps test apps](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md#vipps-test-apps) *If using an iPhone;* when TestFlight is installed, follow this Vipps invitation link and then continue with step 2 from the guide above - [https://testflight.apple.com/join/hTAYrwea](https://testflight.apple.com/join/hTAYrwea)
+Follow these instructions to install it: [Vipps test apps](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md#vipps-test-apps)

+*If using an iPhone;* when TestFlight is installed, follow this Vipps invitation link and then continue with step 2 from the guide above - [https://testflight.apple.com/join/hTAYrwea](https://testflight.apple.com/join/hTAYrwea)

 Test phone number that is to be used: 97340944
 Code/pin to that is to be used: 1236

-NOTE
-This number is shared so someone else might be using it at the same time.
-If the payment has not appeared in your Vipps test app withing 30 seconds, redo the purchase from scratch
+> NOTEThis number is shared so someone else might be using it at the
+> same time.
+If the payment has not appeared in your Vipps test app
+> withing 30 seconds, redo the purchase from scratch

 ## Paying with Vipps
 To test a Vipps payment, create a payment and choose Vipps as payment method and continue with the purchase, see below;

 1. Use the test number to retrieve address.
     ![](https://confluence.resurs.com/download/attachments/284134441/image2022-1-18_14-40-8.png?version=1&modificationDate=1642513209000&api=v2)
 2. Select "Vipps" as the payment option and pay.